 Similarly, you can set up video playback on Smart TV with DLNA support.

 Your Smart TV must be connected to the Keenetic network (via Ethernet cable or Wi-Fi) to display content from Media Server.

 We will not focus in detail on the Smart TV setup, as it may vary greatly depending on the model and manufacturer.
 Please refer to your TV's instruction manual.
 Your TV manufacturer should provide detailed information on setting up the playback of files from DLNA-compatible devices connected to your TV over the network.
-There are different names for this service on TVs from different manufacturers (AllShare in Samsung and SmartShare in LG).
+Different manufacturers have different names for this service on TVs (AllShare in Samsung and SmartShare in LG).